MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/in-meeting-during-the-conference.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-Join the conference lobby
-Manage the conference lobby
-Change the lobby bypass assignment
-Change the access level of a conference
-Change the automatic leader role Assignment
-Conference termination countdown
-Conference recording
-Inviting new participants
-Mute-All mode
-Entry-Exit announcement

 From the perspective of an end-user, there are two main types of conferences: